Request an Appointment: 503-413-8202

 In the vast majority of cases, corneal cross-linking is a painless outpatient procedure.
 Your eye doctor will apply anesthetic eye drops in order to minimize any discomfort.

-What is the Success Rate of Cross Linking?
+What is the Success Rate of the procedure?

 The success rate for corneal cross-linking is around 95%, depending on the specific type of procedure and other factors.